 6 Notify your Insurance Company

-If you are involved in a collision, call your insurance company, inform them as to what has happened and ask for your next steps.
+If you are involved in a collision, call your insurance company, inform them of what has happened and ask for your next steps.
 You will need to provide the following information to your insurance company:

 - Your insurance policy number